-The UBU Project: Because All Students Need The Arts to Learn, Create & Thrive
+The UBU Project: Because Everyone Needs The Arts to Learn, Create & Thrive

 Dr. Elizabeth Simmons-O'Neill, PhD, is a faculty member at the University of Washington in Seattle, where she teaches medieval literature and community-based research and writing in the Social Sciences, Directs the Community Literacy Program in partnership with high needs K-12 public schools, and Coordinates the UW in the High Schools English Program, though which over 60 high school teachers across the state offer UW composition courses in their high school classrooms.